festusobadina/EEG-Hash-Function/README.md

 The use case would be a user thinks of a thought (say a blue bicycle).
 The BCI technology would collect the EEG readings produced at the time of this thought.
 These readings would be hashed and stored in a system database as part of their login credentials.
 When the user wants to login to the system, they would recreate the thought of their pass-thought (the blue bicycle).
 Which would reproduce the same hash, and grant them access to their account.

-There is a report in the "Documents" folder of the repository which goes into much more detail.
+There is a report in the the repository which goes into much more detail.

 Diagrams of Program Logic: